praggyaverma/Easy-Paste/README.md

 -----

-## Use easypaste on Chrome and Chromuin based browsers!
+## Use easypaste on Chrome and Chromium based browsers!
+Coming soon!...

 -----